 Avoid copying content from other applications

-Avoid sending graphics/images alone
+Avoid sending graphics or images alone

 Include text in your emails